 You make sure that your email address is up to date in the college's records.

-You prepare yourself to succeed by reviewing all of the content in this website, and by familiarizing yourself with ANGEL, the college's course management system.
+You prepare yourself to succeed by reviewing all of the content in this website, and by familiarizing yourself with Canvas, the college's course management system.

-You log in using the right browser, Firefox and Internet Explorer.
+You log in using the right browser, Chrome and Firefox.

-You log in to ANGEL and click on your course on the very first official day of the semester.
+You log in to Canvas and click on your course on the very first official day of the semester.